-Medical devices require varying degrees of biocompatibility testing, according to their classification and use.
+Medical devices require varying degrees of biological safety testing, according to their classification and use.
 The main source of guidance on the essential requirements for biological safety is ISO 10993 - Biological evaluation of medical devices.
 This standard defines devices in terms of their invasiveness and the duration of patient contact.
 It then subsequently determines what level of safety testing manufacturers need to successfully complete, prior to putting their product on the market.